MicrosoftDocs/powerapps-docs/powerapps-docs/user/import-data.md

 ## Import your data

 Use the template that you download in the previous step (modified with your data) to import data back to your app.
 The template saves time and effort.
-You won't have to account for the required columns for each table.

-1. Open an app and from the left nav select a table.
+1. Open your app and from the left nav select a table.

    > [!div class="mx-imgBorder"]
    > ![From the site map select a table](media/left-nav-select-table.png "From the site pay select a table")